Larissavf/octave_circauto_Forrest_Fire/README.md

 ```
 Linux debian 64 bit
-- octave 8.2.0
+- octave 8.2.0 or matlab

 Windows 11
-- octave 8.2.0
+- octave 8.2.0 or matlab
 ```

 ## Usage
-Clone the repo or download the file and open it in a octave environment.
+Clone the repo or download the file and open it in an octave or matlab environment.

 ## Authors